 The mystery is simple How to and the value is Write Catchy Titles for Coaching Blogs.

 I could have done other titles like these …

 - How to Write Catchy Titles that Attract Clients

 - Five Steps to Write Catchy Titles

 - The Ultimate Guide to Writing Catchy Titles that Attract Your Ideal Clients

-- Think about ONE challenge a client of yours, or even yourself, has had over the last year.
+- Think about ONE challenge that you or a client had recently.

 - Then, in the comments, craft a title.

 (Hey! please do hit LIKE and if you add your website address in the comments, it’ll give you a little boost in SEO and traffic)